pupil-labs/real-time-screen-gaze/README.rst

 More markers will yield higher accuracy, and we recommend a minimum of four.
 Each marker must be unique, and the ``marker_id`` parameter is provided for this purpose.

 Once you've drawn the markers to the screen using your GUI toolkit of choice, you'll next need to setup a ``GazeMapper`` object.
-This requires some information about unique charactersics of your Neon module's scene camera.
-This information can be obtained from any recording downloaded from Pupil Cloud in a file called ``scene_camera.json``.
+This requires calibration data for the scene camera.

 .. code-block:: python

-   import json
+   from pupil_labs.realtime_api.simple import discover_one_device
    from pupil_labs.real_time_screen_gaze.gaze_mapper import GazeMapper ...

-   with open('scene_camera.json') as fh:
+   device = discover_one_device()
-      camera_info = json.load(fh)
+   calibration = device.get_calibration()
-      gaze_mapper = GazeMapper(camera_info)
+   gaze_mapper = GazeMapper(calibration)

 Now that we have a ``GazeMapper`` object, we need to specify which AprilTag markers we're using and where they appear on the screen.